 Seasonal Biking Bee Adventures

-Hop on your bike and come with us to explore our city together from a bee-eyes perspective.
+Hop on your bike and come with us to explore our city together from a bee-eyes perspective at our Biking Bees.
 On these adventures we learn as we go and get our hands dirty, contributing to each site in order to leave them more bee friendlier than we found them.

 Fun for all ages, we stick to protected lanes as much as possible in our routes.
 Keep an eye out on our Facebook events for the next one.